Frequently Asked Questions

 When will I know my schedule to present/judge/volunteer?

-Schedules will be sent out between Friday, March 5, and Friday, March 12.
+Schedules will be sent out between March 5th – 10th.